memoelsamadony/Disaster_response_program/README.md

 Main project Files :

-- The app folder :
+1. The app folder :

                - templates folder :
                    - master.html : main page HTML code
                    - go.html : The page that the classification results appears on
                - run.py : the python file at which the Backend of the program operates

-- The data folder :
+2. The data folder :

                - categories.csv : the file that contains data about the categories

                - messages.csv : the file that contain data about the messages and thier genre

                - process_data.py : python file contains code for merging the above two files into a single dataframe and then cleans ,Then finally export it to a DB

                - disaster_messages.db : DB file that contains the table that was exported from process_data.py

-- The models folder :
+3. The models folder :

                - train_classifier.py : python file contains code for importing data from disaster_messages.db and build and train the model , Then evaluate it and exporting it to a pickle file

                - classifier.pkl : pickle file that contains the trained model

-- The Notebooks folder : Folder that contains explantory notebooks to build both the ETL pipeline and the ML pipeline .
+4. The Notebooks folder : Folder that contains explantory notebooks to build both the ETL pipeline and the ML pipeline .
 Also contains copies of csv files and db file

 ## How to run the web app
+After downloading the above files :

 1. Run the following commands in the project's root directory to set up your database and model.

-    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/messages.csv data/categories.csv data/disaster_messages.db`
+    - To run ETL pipeline that cleans data and stores in database

+        `python data/process_data.py data/messages.csv data/categories.csv data/disaster_messages.db`

-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/disaster_messages.db models/classifier.pkl`
+    - To run ML pipeline that trains classifier and saves

+        `python models/train_classifier.py data/disaster_messages.db models/classifier.pkl`

 2. Go to `app` directory: `cd app`